conej730/vscode-tcl-debug/readme.md

-# VS Code Mock Debug
+# VS Code Tcl Debug

-This is a starter sample for developing VS Code debug adapters.
+This is an extension for debugging Tcl code.

-**Mock Debug** simulates a debug adapter for Visual Studio Code.
+**Tcl Debug** implements a debug adapter for Visual Studio Code.
 It supports *step*, *continue*, *breakpoints*, *exceptions*, and *variable access* but it is not connected to any real debugger.